ENACT-WIREFRAME/V7/README.md

 kick it

 Changes made:
+- Switched all mods to off versions

 To do:
-- Update content for this audit
-- Formatting on the thankyou screen
-- Fix logo on evidence-based-tips page
+-